 Have you ever noticed how many elderly people shuffle?
-They take such tiny steps that you wonder if they are trying to keep their balance or are perhaps experiencing muscle loss in their legs.
+They take such tiny steps that you wonder if they are trying to keep their balance or are perhaps experiencing muscle loss or range of motion in their legs.

-The truth is that most people end up shuffling due to loss of flexibility.
+The truth is that most people end up shuffling due to a loss of flexibility.

 When your hip flexors (the muscles that connect your torso to your legs in front) get short and tight, they limit the range of motion your legs can take.

 Instead of a nice long stride, tight hip flexors cause you to shuffle.
 This is just one of many reasons it is so important to stay flexible as you age.